rich-ma/coding-notes/hackerRank/sherlock anagram.md

 - sort strings by length, store into a pojo
 - see if string already exists, if not check other strings of same length
 - check each character

+- changed it from a forEach after splitting the string, to just nested loops using indexes to loop through the string to grab all the substrings